 How does MIPS alter reimbursements?

 The final score of an eligible clinician is compared to a value known as the performance threshold.
-In 2019, this value has been set at 30 to represent a slightly increased expectation vs. 2018, but still low enough to allow those involved to satisfy minimum requirements with a small amount of effort.
+In 2021, this value has been set at 60 to represent a slightly increased expectation vs. 2020.

 - A final score above the performance threshold will receive an increased reimbursement